 Subsidiaries are the entities controlled by the Bank.
-The Bank controls an entity if it is exposed, or has rights, to variable returns from its involvement with the investee and could affect those returns through its power over the investee.
+The Bank controls an entity if it is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 The Financial Statements of subsidiaries are included in the Consolidated Financial Statements from the date that control commences until the date that control ceases.